OrangeTPot234/CS50-Pixelation-Pro/Project/status-report/status-report.md

 #### What have you not done for your project yet?

-We have not impletemned a way to save multiple photos onto the server at a time, we have not implemented a way to edit the galleries themselves (and edit the photos in them), and we have not implatemented a way to search for/view other galleries
+We have not impletemned a way to save multiple photos onto the server at a time, we have not implemented a way to edit the galleries themselves (and edit the photos in them), and we have not implatemented a way to search for/view other galleries and leave comments on those galleries.

 #### What problems, if any, have you encountered?